Tarradale Roll of Heroes Bios

 SERJEANT JOHN McLEAN Service Number: 9282

-John is remembered in a panel at the TYNE COT MEMORIAL which bears the names of almost 35,000 officers and men whose graves are not known.
+John McLean has no known grave and is one of the thirty five thousand and one men of the British and Commonwealth forces commemorated on the Tyne Cot Memorial in Belgium which bears the names of almost 35,000 officers and men whose graves are not known.

 PRIVATE DUNCAN ROBERT INNES Service Number: 23338